janfb/pyro-meets-sbi/slides/slides.md

 <br>

 - We wrap `sbi` NLE object into a `pyro` distribution
-- `SBItoPyro`: Class with 150 lines, mostly shape handling
+- `SBItoPyro` wrapper: Class with 150 lines, mostly shape handling for `pyro`

 ---